SURGroup/JHU-Key-Bridge-Data/README.md

 - Contains folders with traffic data categorized by ship size.

 ### Distribution of Ship Size for Individual Bridges
-- PDF files showing the distribution of ship sizes at specific bridges.
+- PDF files showing the distribution of ship sizes passing under specific bridges.

 <ins>Further details can be found in the README file within that folder.</ins>